slapcat/bureau/README.md

 EOF
 ```

-3. Install bureau on your target system and addn the LDAP server credentials to the `bureau.yaml` file.
+3. Install bureau on your target system and addn the LDAP server credentials to `bureau.yaml`.

 4. Start bureau in daemon mode or with systemd:
 ```